Friday, on my Facebook Page, I shared this video of Professor Robert Kelly being interviewed by the BBC, and having his children walk into the room:

 It’s Not Good for Your Business

-Let’s say you actually figure out how to not shortchange your kids and yourself in the process for trying to combine working and 100% parenting.
-The reality of a 24 hour day – really 12-14 if you’re getting a full 8-10 hours of sleep – is that something has to give.
+Let’s say you actually figure out how to not shortchange your kids, partner, and yourself in the process of trying to combine working and 100% parenting.
+The reality of a 24 hour day – really 12-14 hours if you’re getting a full 8-10 hours of sleep – is that something has to give.
 If you’re putting your kids, your marriage/household, and your personal sanity first, the thing that suffers is your business.
 If you aren’t working when the rest of the business world is working, you’re losing out on valuable growth opportunities.
 Your business is likely to stagnate.

-I started freelancing part-time working with website and marketing clients in 2010.
-At the time, it was just a way to occasionally make some extra money, so working odd hours and not always being available wasn’t a huge deal, especially because most of my first clients were friends and personal contacts.
-But when I decided to get serious about my business in 2014, it quickly became apparent that trying to start the business and not have childcare was hurting my business.
+I started freelancing part-time for website and marketing clients in 2010.
+At the time, it was just a way to occasionally make some extra money, so working odd hours and not always being available wasn’t a huge deal.
+This was especially possible because most of my first clients were friends and personal contacts.
+But when I decided to get serious about business in 2014, it quickly became apparent that trying to work and not have childcare was hurting my business.

 - When my kids were around I was far less productive, constantly having to start and stop tasks in order to pay attention to them or get them things.

 - I lost some prospective projects because of my limited work hours and lack of availability.

 - I limited myself in when I could meet clients face-to-face or in what networking events I attended, because I knew it wasn’t professional to take my kids to meetings.

 - I had a client phone call or two when Zara was literally screaming on the other side of a door, and my clients could hear it.
 One even said to me, “When I book time to talk to you in the future, I hope you will not be distracted by your kids.”

 - I didn’t put enough effort into marketing, business growth, or improving internal business processes, because there was literally just not enough time in the day.
 At one point I even forgot to invoice clients for more than two months!